dgzlopes/garrison/README.md

 Run multiple Claude Code sessions in parallel on a single repo, each isolated in its own git worktree.

 - Sessions survive terminal restarts and are automatically resumed.
-- Jump into any project's shell, preview live changes, or commit and push from a single command.
+- Jump into any project's shell, preview live changes with Graft, or commit and push from a single command.
 - Fully isolated from your personal tmux — tulip runs its own tmux server.

 ## Requirements